aurule/roll-it/docs/systems/nwod.md

 *AKA New World of Darkness*

+*Chronicles of Darkness 1e (New World of Darkness) is out of print.
+Find Chronicles of Darkness 2e at [Onyx Path Publishing](https://theonyxpath.com/category/worlds/chroniclesofdarkness/).*

 The `/nwod` roller handles the mechanics for both 1e and 2e, since they're identical.
 It's a pretty complex system, so here's a brief walkthrough on how Roll It handles things.

 ?> So why's it named `/nwod` and not `/cod`?
 Habit, mostly.
 The system wasn't rebranded until several years after my groups had started using it.
 So we got used to the old name and the new one never stuck.